helm/charts/stable/concourse/README.md

 ### Secrets

 For your convenience, this chart provides some default values for secrets, but it is recommended that you generate and manage these secrets outside the Helm chart.
 To do this, set `secrets.create` to `false`, create files for each secret value, and turn it all into a k8s secret.
 Be careful with introducing trailing newline characters; following the steps below ensures none will end up in your secrets.
-First, perform the following to create the manditory secret values:
+First, perform the following to create the mandatory secret values:

 ```console
 mkdir concourse-secrets